tsbohc/tsbohc.github.io/p/1651261351/raw.md

 Because *wine* is the best fit for these contexts, we can assume that *telo nasa* shares some of its properties.

 Now, what if it was possible to make a computer do the same thing?
-That is, infer meaning from context just like we did.
+That is, to infer meaning from context just like we have.

 ## word embedding

 Let us write a program that will make a computer look through the words in a corpus, one by one.
 It will also count how many times each of the other words appears in the context of the current word.

 For now, let us look at the contexts from the previous example.
-We will only consider *telo nasa* and its contexts.
-We will only concern ourselves with content words that are less general.
+We will only consider *telo nasa* and its surrounding content words that are less general.

 | |telo nasa
 |-| :-: